networkninja/docassemble-LegalServerLink/README.md

 ## Requirements

-* Docassemble 1.4.52 or greater (if installed on an older version of Docassemble, it will try to upgrade it to this version)
+* Docassemble 1.4.54 or greater (if installed on an older version of Docassemble, it will try to upgrade it to this version.)
+This package requires Python 3.10 which is only available on Docassemble 1.4.54 or later.
+If you are on Docassemble 1.4.53 or earlier, you will need to do an upgrade of your container for Docassemble, upgrading in the Package Management settings page will not be sufficient.
 * LegalServer's [API v2](https://apidocs.legalserver.org/docs/ls-apis/ky42lgd4au6t0-legal-server-core-api-v2)
 * LegalServer's Docassemble Integration module ([contact LegalServer support](mailto:support@legalserver.org) for a change order to enable)